 Apple includes a raft of accessibility options in iOS to meet the various needs of its users, allowing them to customize their iPhone and iPad interface in several helpful ways.
 To make these features quicker to access, Apple also includes an Accessibility Shortcut feature in iOS that, once set up, can be invoked using a triple click of the Home button (or Side button if you have a device with Face ID).

 This shortcut feature is ideal for users who could benefit from fast access to a customized menu of accessibility options.
-It's also a great solution if you just want a quick way to control a single accessibility mode, like Smart Invert for example, which remains the closest thing we have to an official "Dark Mode" in iOS 11.
+It's also a great solution if you just want a quick way to control a single accessibility mode like Reduce White Point, for example, which dims the screen below standard low brightness levels.
 Here we'll show you how to set up Accessibility Shortcut for either use case.

 - Launch the Settings app on your iPhone or iPad.